Paryphanta busbyi

 Paryphanta busbyi is a species of large predatory land snail, a terrestrial pulmonate gastropod mollusc in the family Rhytididae.

 Distribution

 The distribution of Paryphanta busbyi includes the Northern parts of North Island, New Zealand: Kaitaia, Hokianga, Mangōnui, Bay of Islands, Otonga East, Mania Hill, Whangārei, Brynderwyn Range, Hen Island, Woodcocks and Warkworth, which is its southern native distribution.
-Localitions with introduced distribution include Little Huia in Waitākere Ranges, Waiuku in Āwhitu Peninsula, and Kaimai Ranges.
+Locations with introduced distribution include Little Huia in Waitākere Ranges, Waiuku in Āwhitu Peninsula, and Kaimai Ranges.

 Its distribution is coincident in range with the kauri forest.